nrfconnect/sdk-nrf/doc/nrf/libraries/dfu/dfu_target.rst

 The serialized firmware file uses the :file:`.cbor` extension.

 This DFU target downloads the serialized modem firmware to an external flash memory.
-Once the modem firmware has been downloaded, the library uses :ref:`lib_fmfu_fdev` to write the firmware to the modem.
+Once the modem firmware has been downloaded, the application should use :ref:`lib_fmfu_fdev` to write the firmware to the modem.
+The DFU target library does not perform the upgrade and calling the :c:func:`dfu_target_schedule_update` function has no effect.

 Configuration
 *************